Shepreth

-Shepreth is a small village and civil parish in South Cambridgeshire, lying halfway between Cambridge and Royston.
+Shepreth is a small village and civil parish lying halfway between Cambridge and Royston in South Cambridgeshire, England.

 History

-The parish of Shepreth is roughly-rectangular and covers 1318 acres.
+The parish of Shepreth is roughly rectangular and covers 1318 acres.
 It is bounded by the River Rhee to the north, which separates it from Barrington, Foxton brook to the east, across which lies Foxton, and Guilden Brook brook to the west, separating it from Meldreth and Melbourn.
 The field boundaries to the south border the parish of Fowlmere.

 Stone Age weapons and tools have been found in the parish, and the land, formerly marshy, could thus have housed a lakeside settlement.
 Evidence of Roman habitation has been found on the drier ground in the northeast corner of the parish.